 Being eligible for something means can you get something or qualify for something.
-The government will decide if your and your family are eligible for government programs.
-To decide if you are eligible, they look at how much money you make, how many children you have, and how old you are.
+The government will decide if you and your family are eligible for government programs.
+To decide if you are eligible, the government looks at how much money you make, how many children you have, and how old you are.
 Healthcare for immigrants and refugees may be cheap or free, since you may not be making much money at first.

-Medicaid is a public health insurance program run by the state you live in.
-The program provides help to individuals and families that are low-income or have disabilities.
+Medicaid is a public health program run by the state you live in.
+The program provides insurance to individuals and families that are low-income or have disabilities.
 Some refugee families will get Medicaid when they first arrive in the United States.
 Criteria for eligibility vary by state.